Androstenedione: Biosynthesis

+Notes and sources Notes: "The concentration of a steroid in the circulation is determined by the rate at which it is secreted from glands, the rate of metabolism of precursor or prehormones into the steroid, and the rate at which it is extracted by tissues and metabolized.
+The secretion rate of a steroid refers to the total secretion of the compound from a gland per unit time.
+Secretion rates have been assessed by sampling the venous effluent from a gland over time and subtracting out the arterial and peripheral venous hormone concentration.
+The metabolic clearance rate of a steroid is defined as the volume of blood that has been completely cleared of the hormone per unit time.
+The production rate of a steroid hormone refers to entry into the blood of the compound from all possible sources, including secretion from glands and conversion of prohormones into the steroid of interest.
+At steady state, the amount of hormone entering the blood from all sources will be equal to the rate at which it is being cleared (metabolic clearance rate) multiplied by blood concentration (production rate = metabolic clearance rate × concentration).
+If there is little contribution of prohormone metabolism to the circulating pool of steroid, then the production rate will approximate the secretion rate."
+Sources: See template.

 Metabolism

 Androstenedione is converted to either testosterone or estrone.
 Conversion of androstenedione to testosterone requires the enzyme 17β-hydroxysteroid dehydrogenase.
 Androstenedione is released into the blood by theca cells.
 Conversion of androstenedione to estrone requires the enzyme aromatase.
 Androstenedione is a substrate for estrogen production in granulosa cells which produce aromatase.
 Thus, theca cells and granulosa cells work together to form estrogens.

 Androstanedione is a 5α-reduced metabolite of 4-androstenedione which serves as an intermediate in the biosynthesis of the androgen and neurosteroid androsterone.

 Androstenedione also has a variety of metabolites in different species.
 In cattle, androstenedione is converted into oestradiol-17 and epitestosterone.
 In sheep, the molecule is transformed into the 17-epimer.
 Androstenedione is converted into different metabolites in invertebrates.
 As is the case for Marisa cornuarietis, freshwater ramshorn snail, where androstenedione is converted into 5α-dihydrotestosterone (DHT) and testosterone (T) in male and into 5α-dihydroandrostenedione (DHA) in females.